 Nate Harrison '09

-After serving youth and their families in the beach town of Pawleys Island, South Carolina for three yeas I am now in serving in the mid-west community of Noblesville, Indiana where I am committed to community ministry and outreach.
+After serving youth and their families in the beach town of Pawleys Island, South Carolina for three years I am now in serving in the mid-west community of South Bend, Indiana where I am committed to community ministry and outreach.
 I absolutely love our ministry and the students I am blessed to spend time with every single day.
-Most days are spent in chaotic middle school cafeterias, sharing great conversations with students on the football field, or at the beach.
+Most days are spent connecting with people and helping people connect with one another.
+I love sharing in great conversations.
 It's awesome!
 Throughout my time in ministry I have been constantly reminded of and thankful for the education and training I received through my years at Gordon College.

 Leah Knight '08

-After graduating I took on an internship with the High School Ministry at Grace Chapel in Lexington, where I volunteered during my years as a student at Gordon.
-Since then I have been hired on staff as the High School Ministry Assistant where I have the opportunity to partner with the High School Pastor in implementing the mission, vision and values of our ministry to students, parents and the rest of the church body of Grace.
-In addition, I am pursuing a Master of Arts in Theology at Gordon-Conwell Theological Seminary.
-My time at Gordon taught me above all to value intellectual honesty, faithful reverence and abounding compassion—and this has been the impetus not only for what I do but, most of all, the kind of person I strive to be.
+Gordon prepared me well for graduate school, and I completed a Master of Arts in Theology at Gordon-Conwell Theological Seminary.
+My time at Gordon taught me above all to value intellectual honesty, faithful reverence, and abounding compassion—and this has been the impetus not only for what I do but, most of all, the kind of person I strive to be.

 Morgan Schmidt '07

-I am currently doing life with students and families in Seattle, WA.
-My ministry has been full of glory and brokenness as I collaborate with students and volunteers to initiate and build an authentic community of students.
 I can't imagine a better way to spend my life than being with students and encouraging them towards becoming the young women and men that God created them to be.
-Together we are becoming more aware of moments where heaven and earth meet, and are seeking to be partners with God in loving and restoring the world.
+Together we are becoming more aware of moments where heaven and Earth meet and are seeking to be partners with God in loving and restoring the world.
 I also completed my Masters of Divinity degree at The Seattle School of Theology and Psychology in 2012.
-My time at Gordon was shaded beautifully by my relationships with mentors and peers, and provided an essential beginning to my student ministry education.
+My time at Gordon was shaded beautifully by my relationships with mentors and peers and provided an essential beginning to my student ministry education.